 Behavioral Expectations: The undersigned must be aware of the behavior expected of him/her while participating in study abroad and the consequences of inappropriate behavior.
-The undersigned hereby assures the University of Texas Arington that heishe shall conduct himsel/herself in a safe manner, without undue risk to personal rights, health and safet, and in an appropriate manner which does not infringe upon the health and welfare of other study abroad participants nor the customs and laws of the country in which the program is being conducted.
-To achieve personal skelf van doutland sensitivity, students must.
+The undersigned hereby assures the University of Texas Ariington that helps shall conduct himself/hereef in a safe manner, without undue risk to personal rights, health and safety, and in an appropriate manner which does not infinge upon the health and welfare of other study abroad participants nor the customs and laws of the country in which the program is being conducted.
+To achieve personal safety and cultural sensitivity, students must: